lewisbennett/dialog-messaging/README.md

 ## Customization

 You can access and set a custom `IMessagingDelegate` via `DialogMessaging.MessagingService.Delegate`.
-These delegate methods are called by their respective display methods and allow you to customise the display process.
+These delegate methods are called by their respective display methods and allow you to customize the display process.
 By returning `true` or `false` you can optionally cancel dialogs from being shown. **If you set a custom** `IMessagingService` **you are responsible for calling and handling delegate methods.**

 ### Android